SanderMertens/flecs/docs/FlecsScript.md

 {x += 10, y *= 2}
 ```

-Initializers must always be assigned to an lvalue of a well defined type.
+Composite initializers must always be assigned to an lvalue of a well defined type.
 This can either be a typed variable, component assignment, function parameter or in the case of nested initializers, an element of another initializer.
 For example, this is a valid usage of an initializer:

 ```cpp
 const x: Position = {10, 20}